TusharAMD/Runn/games/Paint App/Readme.md

 ## About The Project
-A simple Paint App built using Python.
+A simple Drawing App built using Python.

 <p  align="right">(<a  href="#top">back to top</a>)</p>